gurnec/btcrecover/TUTORIAL.md

  * The latest version of Python 2.7, either the 32-bit version or the 64-bit version.
 Currently this is the “Python 2.7.6 Windows Installer” for the 32-bit version, or “Python 2.7.6 Windows X86-64 Installer” for the 64-bit version (which is preferable if you have a 64-bit version of Windows), both available here: https://www.python.org/download/

- * The latest binary version of PyCrypto for Python 2.7, either the 32-bit version or the 64-bit version to match your version of Python.
+ * Optional, but highly recommended for MultiBit or Electrum: The latest binary version of PyCrypto for Python 2.7, either the 32-bit version or the 64-bit version to match your version of Python.
 Currently this is “PyCrypto 2.6 for Python 2.7 32bit” or “PyCrypto 2.6 for Python 2.7 64bit” available here: http://www.voidspace.org.uk/python/modules.shtml#pycrypto

  * Optional, allows *btcrecover* to run as a low-priority process so it doesn’t hog your CPU: The latest version of pywin32 for Python 2.7, either the 32-bit version or the 64-bit version to match your version of Python.
 Currently this is “pywin32-218.win32-py2.7.exe” for the 32-bit version or “pywin32-218.win-amd64-py2.7.exe” for the 64-bit version available in the “Build 218” folder here: http://sourceforge.net/projects/pywin32/files/pywin32/